 Think about a 10 or 12 year old dog and how they get around.
 The issue here is that they can’t tell you they are in pain.
 They may run and play like they were 2 years old and may never show you that they are uncomfortable.
 Teaching them to talk is out of the question so I want you to think about it this way.

 At this age they are close to the end of their lives.
 They have likely had a great life of running, fetching, swimming, jumping and don’t forget the zoomies!
-I try to get people to make the comparison of a human at the end of their life because it’s hard to understand that with a Lab who won’t tell you their knees are killing them.
+I try to get people to make the comparison of a human at the end of their life.
+It’s hard to understand that with a Lab who won’t tell you their knees are killing them.

 So a human at the end could be 75, 85 or 90 years old.
-Watch a human that age try to get in and out of the car, walk up or down stairs, or even get up out of a chair.
+Watch an elderly human try to get in and out of the car.
+Or walk up or down stairs, or get up out of a chair.
 Their bodies have carried them for a long time and pretty much everything is aching in their bodies.
-Now of course this isn’t true for everyone but most people, as they age their bodies and joints break down, bones begin to rub together where they shouldn’t and this causes inflammation and pain in the joints both while at rest and while active.
+Now of course this isn’t true for everyone.
+Most people, that age experience their bodies and joints break down.
+Their bones begin to rub together where they shouldn’t and this causes inflammation and pain in the joints.
+This happens both while at rest and while active.

 So what about younger Labs?
 Should I be supplementing their diet with these three things?
 Well here is what the research has pointed to.
 As a dog ages its ability to produce the proteins that repair and strengthen joints diminishes significantly.
 This greatly increases the risk for dysplasia, arthritis and patellar luxation (a joint popping out of place).

 There are some estimates out there that 90% of senior dogs have arthritis in at least one joint.
-Another big issue is that an overweight dog places more stress on the joints which leads to greater pain, less activity which ends up making them even more overweight.
+Another big issue is that an overweight dog places more stress on the joints.
+This leads to greater pain, less activity which ends up making them even more overweight.
 If you have an overweight dog lean them out right away.
-If your overweight dog is young you can save them years and years of unnecessary stress on their joints which will hopefully make their golden years a little more pain free.
+If your overweight dog is young you can save them years and years of unnecessary stress on their joints.
+This makes their golden years a little more pain free.

-In younger, healthy labs it is generally suggested to give them these joint protecting nutrients from the time they are finished growing onward.
-This is recommended especially if you have a very active dog such as a hunting dog or a dog who is very active or perhaps competes in agility competitions or accompanies you on your daily runs.
+In younger, healthy labs it is suggested to give them these joint protecting nutrients from the time they are finished growing onward.
+This is recommended especially if you have a very active dog.
+Dogs such as a hunting dog or dogs who compete in agility competitions or accompanies you on your daily runs.

 A second issue to consider when buying a processed supplement in the form of a pill is that because it is herbal, it has not been tested by the Food and Drug Administration (FDA), it might not have any of the claimed ingredient in it!
 In fact, consumer lab.
 Com found one joint supplement to have only 0.5% of the advertised amount of chondroitin, another no chondroitin, and a third contained arsenic.
 Yes, arsenic.